mondaycom/vibe/CONTRIBUTING.md

 Please make sure to follow the convention for creating Pull Requests and commits.

-## Opening a Pull Request
+## Creating a Pull Request

-When opening a PR, please make sure to:
+When creating a PR, please make sure to:

 - Create a PR title based on the [Conventional Commits](https://www.conventionalcommits.org/) format
 - Add a description of the changes you're making, including the motivation for these changes, and any additional context